KQED/jwplayer-flutter-plugin/README.md

 ## Getting Started

 ### Add the dependency to pubspec.yaml:
-ref shown is the current ref at the time of writing this README.md If you want the latest, omit that line.
+The ref shown is the current ref at the time of writing this README.md.
+If you want the latest, omit that line.
 ```
 jwplayer: